coecodes/Notes/README.md

 Welcome!

-The beginning of a math journey.
+The beginning of a journey.
 I hope we can study math step by step and make the improvements together.

 > Rer Aspera Ad Astra.